protontypes/LibreSelery/README.md

 chmod 400 ~/.openselery/tokens.env
 ```

-7. Add your tokens API keys to the local file:
+7. Add your tokens API keys to the local file. **Never store this tokens in a repository**.

 ```bash
 nano ~/.openselery/tokens.env